Audrey6/DataReconciliationR/README.md

 * Flag H: Complete Match (No Action)

 ## Results
-Please check out the results folder for all flag files and analysis documentation.
-Here's a summary run down of the data ran in the code:
+Please check out the results folder as well as the Summary documentation for all flag files and general analysis.
+In addition here's a summary run down of the data ran in the code:

 ![image](https://github.com/Audrey6/DataReconciliationR/assets/34180394/49145779-60b8-4c79-a776-0c458d1b6300)